Is Barcelona Safe?

 Gràcia

-This is a charming neighborhood with a local vibe.
+This is a charming neighborhood with a more local vibe.
 Gràcia is safe and full of cozy cafes and unique shops.

 Barceloneta